mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 }
 ```

 5.)
-Implement a distance function between natural numbers, i.e. the absolute value of their difference:
+Implement a distance function between natural numbers, i.e. the absolute value of their difference.

 ```swift
 func distance (a: Nat, b: Nat) -> Nat {